raifef/2026-NVIDIA/Raifef/PRD.md

 * We are using ChatGPT Pro and Codex to speedup workflow.
 We have compiled all of the CUDA-Q documentation, relevant literature from the literature review and earlier code to provide context to the agents.
 Codex provides higher quality code but sometimes lacks reasoninsg passing back through ChatGPT 5.2 Thinking can help diagnose bigger-picture errors.
 I have experience using this combination to port from CPU to GPU accelerated workflows for numerical simulation so I am aware of a number of mistakes it may try to make, and how ti fix them.

 ### Success Metrics
-* **Metric 1 (GPU Speedup):** Achieve faster wall-time-to-solution with CPU vs GPU
+* **Metric 1 (GPU Speedup):** Achieve faster wall-time-to-solution with GPU vs CPU
-* **Metric 1 (Reproducibility):** Reproduce the high-speed outliers observed in the paper
+* **Metric 1 (Reproducibility):** Reproduce the high-speed outliers observed in the paper.
+We define a fast outlier to be a run which reaches energy ≤ E_target within τ seconds, where τ might be 10% of DCQO median TTS or in the lowest 4$ of TTS outcomes to align with the paper.
+We aim for R repeats in the range of R = 50-200 depending on runtime, with a minimum of R=50.
 * **Metric 2 (Statistical analysis):** Perform a statistical hypothesis test to determine whether the CD term is responsible for these high-speed outliers

 ### Visualization Plan
 * **Plot 1:** [e.g., "Time-to-Solution vs. Problem Size (N)" comparing CPU vs. GPU]
 * **Plot 2:** Compare $Q_{0.04}$, $Q_{0.10}$ of TTS distributions between dAQO-MTS and DCQO-MTS.
 (Outliers expected $\sim Q_{0.04}$)
+* **Plot 3:** Empirical distribution function of TTS for dAQO vs DCQO to visually distinguish the tails
 ---

 ## 6. Resource Management Plan
 **Raife:** GPU Acceleration PIC

 * **Plan:** [How will you avoid burning all your credits?]
 * All development to remain on Qbraid CPU runs until logic fully implemented.
-Low-demand, low-cost L4 runs will then be utilised to ensure GPU acceleration is working as intended and finally A100 will be used only for polished final results after GPU acceleration has been shown to be error free and promising in its implementation
+Low-demand, low-cost L4 runs will then be utilised to ensure GPU acceleration is working as intended and finally A100 will be used only for polished final results after GPU acceleration has been shown to be error free and promising in its implementation.
+I will shut down all instances during breaks, there will be no idle time greater than 10 minutes.